Horse Rental Excursions – Let’s GO!

 What you wear on your legs for your horseback trail ride is a matter of choice as well.
 I was raised riding Western, so I always wore jeans.
 But I also rode English in horse shows, so I learned to appreciate the stretchy-ness of breeches.
 And as I’ve gotten older, I REALLY appreciate stretchy, comfy clothes, so I prefer the breeches to jeans, now.

-This is another area I will devoting a post specifically to.
+I would say, though, that having a cell phone pocket is a mandatory option for me nowadays, so you may want to consider that in your search for Boots/Footwear This is another area I will devoting a post specifically to.
 Nowadays the options for awesome horseback trail riding footwear are endless!
 As I said before, sneakers were never an option.
 Only cowboy boots, or English boots when I rode English.
-Now, you can get what they call Womens paddock boots""” rel=”noopener noreferrer”>cowboy boots but I must warn you: these boots listed may not be the best for riding.
-Do your research and read the reviews.
-Fashion cowboy boots seem to have taken over the market!
+Now, you can get what they call Womens paddock boots” rel=”noopener noreferrer”>cowboy boots

+Other types of horseback trail riding shoes can be found That way I can be as sure footed as my horse in all terrain!
 And of course, wherever you go on vacation, don’t forget the travel insurance!
 I recommend either World Nomads or SafetyWing, depending on what kind of traveler you are.
+So go ahead!
+Plan your vacation and add a horse rental to it!
+Gotta get ready for your horse riding holiday!Other Things to Know for Your Horse Rental Trip